Sheyin/Mastermind2/README.md

 I originally wrote up <a href="https://github.com/Sheyin/Mastermind">a version of this in Java</a> when I was learning to program; this version is written in C++ after taking CS161 and (hopefully...?) a bit better.
 I will probably have a working version by later this afternoon.

-<b>Not currently compiling</b> - I only wrote most of this up on post-it notes over a day or two, before realizing certain changes I made caused other complications.
-I am still going through and fixing code written while I was half-awake!
+<b>Still buggy</b> - I am still going through and fixing code written while I was half-awake!
+Compiling now, but I need to fix some logical errors.

 <b>Original goal:</b>
 - writing this in C++